simplextech/udi-poly-linktap/POLYGLOT_CONFIG.md

 - Requires a valid username and apiKey from Linktap.
 You can retrieve that from the following [LinkTap API](https://www.link-tap.com/#!/api-for-developers)

-- Update intervale is default 5 (five) minutes 300 seconds.
+- Update interval is default 5 (five) minutes 300 seconds.
 The minimum update interval is 60 seconds.
 - Only the long poll triggers the update from the LinkTap API.
 - Gateway and TapLinkers nodes are created with the name you have given them via the LinkTap mobile app.
 Rename them as needed/wanted.